KatherineMichel/portfolio/doc/los-angeles-2023.md

 I had 3 eggs scrambled with mushroom, which came with zucchini hash and a plain crepe with jam.

 I asked the waiter if the zucchini hash came from another culture.
 He laughed and said it's something the chef invented to make breakfast healthier.
+Sounds like an LA thing.
 I don't know if I want my breakfast to be that healthy.

-The bright spot of the meal was a delicious Turkish Latte ("creamy and a touch of sweetness").
+The best part of the meal was a delicious Turkish Latte ("creamy and a touch of sweetness").

 ### Santa Monica and Venice Beaches